agateau/clyde/docs/creating-a-package.md

 homepage: https://namcap.example.com
 ```

-## Adding releases
+## Adding release assets

-Now we need to add releases.
-Clyde provides a tool to help with this: `clydetools add-build`.
+Now we need to add release assets.
+Clyde provides a tool to help with this: `clydetools add-assets`.

 Let's say namcap provides the following archives for version 1.2.3: